pjgsch/pjgsch.github.io/README.md

 <ul>
 <li> bieb    : This is in Dutch and contains things for the library Bibliocenter.
 <li> LaTeX   : Documentation, style files and template files for LaTeX.
-<li> FEM     : Finite Element Method package for Matlab and/or Octave.
+<li> FEM     : Finite Element Method packages for Matlab and/or Octave.

-          This is not there yet.
+               This is not available yet.

-          It might be subdivided in mltiple repositories.
+               It might be subdivided in multiple repositories.

 </pre>